Midnight Syndicate: Recent projects (2020–present)

+In August of 2025, it was announced that Midnight Syndicate had written the original soundtrack for Universal Destinations & Experiences' first year-round horror experience, Universal Horror Unleashed, located in Las Vegas.
+Although Midnight Syndicate's music had been a part of the haunted attraction industry since the late-90s, this project marked the band's first custom score to an attraction.Midnight Syndicate Scores Original Soundtrack for Universal Horror Unleashed Coaster Nation, Dan Hower, August 8, 2025 A month later, on September 26th, they released an EP of rare and previously unreleased material entitled Darkened Corners.
+Darkened Corners featured music from the previous twenty years that the band had written for various projects including live shows, amusement parks, and films that had not yet been completed.
+It also included a remix of the track Sleep from The Dead Matter: Original Motion Picture Soundtrack.
+It was this time that the band announced that development on their next full-length album had been "underway for a while" and was expected to be released in 2026.

 Musicianship

 Influences

 Douglas cites film composers Danny Elfman, James Horner, John Carpenter, Hans Zimmer, heavy metal acts King Diamond and Black Sabbath, radio dramas, and horror film scores as primary musical influences for Midnight Syndicate.
 He has cited Hammer Film Productions, the art of Joseph Vargo, Alchemy Gothic, and Keith Parkinson, the books of Stephen King, Tales From the Crypt comics, and Role-playing games as sources of inspiration.FEARnet interview with Edward Douglas, October 31, 2008.Black Gate Black Gate Interview with Edward Douglas, July 29, 2010 He has said that Joseph Vargo's input was critical on the Born of the Night CD.
 In a 2010 interview, Goszka cited similar musical influences (Elfman, Carpenter, King Diamond, and Sabbath) as well as Dead Can Dance.